-HOOKED: How Brandon Cole Uses Immersive Sound To Tap Into The Blind Gaming Community
+HOOKED: Brandon Cole and The Blind Gaming Community

 Brandon Cole is a man of many hats.
 Working primarily as a blind accessibility consultant for video games, Brandon also works as a part time actor, blogger and video game streamer.
 We are absolutely fascinated by how Brandon approaches sound, not only as a navigational tool but as his go to medium for capturing and reliving life’s most amazing moments.
 We sat down with Brandon to learn more about his journey.
 Enjoy!